CJHunter91/waracle_cake_app/README.md

   * JS
   * React

 This app allows a user to view cakes, select a cake and create a new cake.
+It communicates with a AWS backend to retrieve cake information and post new cakes.

 Author: Christopher Hunter